Inflect logo

 Power Analysis

-Average Cost Of Power: The industrial power rate in the region is approximately $0.06/kWh, as of February 2024.
-This competitive pricing can significantly reduce operational expenditures for compute-heavy deployments.
-The state's power mix is dominated by natural gas (74%), with nuclear (17%) providing a stable baseload.
+Average Cost Of Power The industrial power rate in the region is approximately $0.06/kWh, as of February 2024.
+This competitive rate offers a significant operational cost advantage compared to other major US markets.
+The regional power mix is dominated by natural gas (around 74%) and nuclear (about 17%).

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in West Palm Beach are well-positioned to serve the financial, healthcare, and professional services industries in Palm Beach County.
-Proximity enables low-latency performance for local business operations and end-users.
+Proximity To Key Business Districts Data centers in West Palm Beach are well-positioned to serve Palm Beach County's key industries, including finance, healthcare, and logistics.
+This proximity enables low-latency services for local enterprise and government clients.

 Natural Disaster Risk

-West Palm Beach has a High natural disaster risk profile, with a FEMA National Risk Index score of 87.72, as of September 2025.
-The environment demands that data centers are built to stringent standards for structural integrity and operational continuity.
+West Palm Beach has a High natural disaster risk profile, with a National Risk Index score of 87.72, as of September 2025.
+The primary threats are driven by its coastal location and climate, including significant risks from hurricanes, lightning, tornadoes, and riverine flooding.
+All modern data centers in the area are built to exceed local building codes for wind and flood resistance.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business